wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/machine-learning.rst

 .. image:: images/machine-learning/mnist.png
   :alt: Example MNIST images

-The MNIST dataset is a collection of images showing hand-drawn numbers.
+MNIST ("Modified National Institute of Standards and Technology") is a commonly used datatset in Computer Vision that deals with classification.
+The dataset itself is a collection of images showing hand-drawn numbers.
 The challenge is to create an algorithm that can recognize what number is represented by a given image, which is solvable by developing a neural network.

 .. image:: images/machine-learning/neural.png
   :alt: A very simple neural network